oscar-system/GAP.jl/LibGAP.jl/README.md

 --------------

-This is some prototype code that uses a version of GAP as a library, for example as currently to be found at https://github.com/gap-system/gap/pull/1205 to be able to call GAP functions from Julia.
+This is some prototype code that uses a version of GAP as a library, as found the GAP master branch, respectively in GAP 4.11, to be able to call GAP functions from Julia.

 Please don't use for any production code just yet, but do use it for